superbobry/consequence/README.md

 #### Rebuilding *partial* reference

-To speedup the alignment step we only store meaningful regions of the reference genome; that is -- regions with at least one indexed variance per doubled read length (150 base pairs for Illumina reads?).
+To speedup the alignment step we only store meaningful regions of the reference genome; that is -- regions with at least one indexed variant per doubled read length (150 base pairs for Illumina reads?).
 An obvious downside of this approach is that resulting alignments will have positions relative to the *partial* reference, instead of the original one.
 So an